ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

 ### Answer

-> 2<sup>n</sup> - 1 = total Nodes in a binary tree (where n = height)<br />
+2<sup>n</sup> - 1 = total Nodes in a binary tree (where n = height)<br />
-> In a Complete tree all non-terminal nodes will have both children, we can reduce height by 1 to get all
-> non-terminal nodes in the tree <br />
+In a Complete tree all non-terminal nodes will have both children, we can reduce height by 1 to get all non-terminal nodes. <br />
-> All non-terminal nodes will have a left and right child, therefore we divide by 2 to find all nodes that have a
-> left child, dividing by 2 => subtracting a power
+All non-terminal nodes will have a left and right child, therefore we divide by 2 to find all nodes that have a left child, dividing by 2 => subtracting a power
->

 > (2 <sup> 17 </sup> - 1) = 131071

 <img src="images/question_8.png" alt="question 8">